RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Behavior Regularization in Offline RL

-Prior work has demonstrated the importance of behavior regularization in offline RL due to its ability to constrain the learned policy to the data manifold, curb value extrapolation, and stabilize improvement under distributional shift.
-A commonly adopted regularization scheme in offline risk-aware RL is prior-anchored perturbation method (e.g. ORAAC, UDAC)\footnote{For simplicity and consistency with our experiments, we will refer to UDAC as \emph{ORAAC–Diffusion}}~\citep{urpi2021risk,chen2024uncertainty}, which uses a linear mixing of a pretrained BC policy with the RL actor (perturbation).
-Here, we first discuss the limitation of this regularization approach.
-We then demonstrate the advantages of our adopted scheme, namely, behavior-regularized objective method (shown in Eq.~\ref{eq:policy_loss_full}).
+Prior work has demonstrated the importance of behavior regularization in offline RL due to its ability to constrain the learned policy to the data manifold and curb value extrapolation~\citep{tarasov2023revisiting}.
+A commonly adopted regularization scheme in offline risk-aware RL is the prior-anchored perturbation method (e.g., ORAAC, UDAC)\footnote{For simplicity and consistency with our experiments, we will refer to UDAC as \emph{ORAAC–Diffusion}}~\citep{chen2025diffusion,urpi2021risk}, which uses a linear mixing of actions from a pretrained BC policy and from the RL actor (a bounded residual).
+Here, we first discuss a limitation of this regularization approach.
+We then highlight the advantages of our scheme, namely, the behavior-regularized objective in Eq.~\ref{eq:policy_loss_full}.

-\subsection{Prior-Anchored Perturbation and its limitations}
+\subsection{Prior-Anchored Perturbation and Its Limitations}

-In this approach, policy output can be written as:
+In this approach, policy output can be written as: {